sapphic-wallflower/lil-sis-journal/src/blog/2025_bingo.md

 ---
 layout: blog
-title: Final 2025 Bingo Card
+title: 2025 Bingo Results
 description: 2025 was a hard year for lil sis, and it doesn't even feel like she tried her best. :[
 ogImage: /assets/blog/2025_bingo_end.png
 date: 2025-12-27T18:48:25
 tags: blog, bingo, 2025
 ---
-It was a hard year for me.
-Setting realistic goals over the course of 365 days should make things easier to accomplish, right?
-I broke up with my partner, someone who I thought I'd be with forever.
-I moved away from my two best friends and rarely see them.
-I moved away from the city I had gotten to know since moving to Canada, destroying the routine I've built.
-I was doxxed twice.
+This has been a particularly difficult year.
+Breaking up with a partner who seemed like a nesting partner, then moving away from two closest friends and a city that had finally started to feel like home—it dismantled an entire routine.
+Being doxxed twice compounded everything.
-Not the worst year in my life, but it ramped my depression into overdrive.
+While not the worst year on record, it sent my existing depression into overdrive.

 Every year, I try to make a bingo card and see how much I can complete.
 At the very least, I like to try to get a single bingo.